leikanger/leikanger.github.io/demonstrations.md

 ### Externally supplied desires.

-For more Elements-of-Interest, the navigation challenge becomes difficult;
+For more Elements-of-Interest (EoI), the navigation challenge becomes difficult;
 here mastered by a PC + OVC collaborative neoRL agent with trivial desires -- agent desire is directly governed by the location of EoI in each NRES modality.
-However, in this experiment, all EoI are supplied by the environment.
+With all EoI being algorithmically defined, this demonstration is limited to category I autonomy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZyvxaMnm92s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>